-We know "nonqualified" is an uncommon term that may not mean much to you unless you work in financial services.
+Now, we know "nonqualified" is an uncommon term and one that may not mean much to you unless you work in financial services.
 You're probably more familiar with what the government calls "qualified" plans, like a 401(k) or 403(b).

-Qualified plans come with some built-in government protections but also with restrictions on how much you can save each year, when you have to take money out, and when you can.
+Qualified plans come with some built-in government protections but also with restrictions on how much you can save each year, when you have to take money out and when you can.